silenceluo/silenceluo.github.io/blogs/Backpropagation.md

 ## 2.1.
 [Stride=1, Dilation=1](#sec:conv_S1D1)

-To simplify the work, we assume that stride and dilation parameters are all 1 in all direction, And let us omit $K$ and $C$ direction first.
+To simplify the work, we assume that stride and dilation parameters are  1 in all direction, and let us omit $K$ and $C$ direction first.
 Then the sie of OA can he simplified as:

 $$
 \left\{